AristidesAI/GhostAI/README.md

   - NPC AI Player & Human Player game mixing - Larger player counts
 - Game Menu options for servers/auto join.

+#### UI Components:

+The Game has a starting menu, with 3 buttons, the game title "Ghost.AI" at the top middle centered 25% from the top of the screen an animated background of the game AI running around in a circle that plays on a loop behind the game menu UI elements, The Virtual Joystick element and the Pause Button element fade into view when the game session starts
+The three buttons appear in 1 column, first option “Start” (Starts the game session) second option “Reset” which restarts the game from scratch, third option “Color” lets Players select their players color.

+The Color button changes the players sprite set with a corresponding identical set with different solid colors the sprites will be set up as assets>sprites>%% .

 #### AI Implementation: